 Note: siren sexual nature is misunderstood by many in Caalden, and as a result they are frequently the targets of abuse.
 While there is little explicit description in Renegade, please keep this in mind if this is an issue for you.

-Find Renegade on Smashwords and various ebook platforms!
+Find the old version with errors on Smashwords and various ebook platforms!

 Original ebook release: (right here) 31 May 2015; (Smashwords) 4 June 2015